12 companies commit to being plastic free

 Educators nationwide will be given resources and evaluation tools to educate against littering.

-New Zealand Post chief marketing officer Bryan Dobson said the company was giving serious consideration to its packaging options and working towards developing a goal of sustainable sending solutions that do not harm the environment.
+New Zealand Post chief marketing officer Bryan Dobson said the company was considering its packaging options and working towards developing a goal of sustainable solutions that do not harm the environment.

-"If there is one thing we have learnt, is it's not straightforward and we recognise the need to collaborate to find the right solution," Dobson said.
+"If there is one thing we have learned, is it's not straightforward and we recognise the need to collaborate to find the right solution," Dobson said.